jonosachs/WordleJava/README.md

 # Wordley

-Simple imitation Wordle game written in Java.
+Wordle-style game written in Java with Swing.

 Screenshot: